fund-model/MimiFUND.jl/README.md

 result.mm   # returns the Mimi MarginalModel

-result.mm[:climatedynamics, :temp]  # You can access the marginal results from the marginal model like this
+marginal_temp = result.mm[:climatedynamics, :temp]  # marginal results from the marginal model can be accessed like this
 ```

 ## Versions and academic use policy